ercodex/Prevent-Hallucinations-with-RAG-on-LLMs/README.md

 ### XML and DTD

 Then we needed to define a DTD for our XML file so we don't make any mistakes while adding information to knowledge-base.
 You can take a look at both XML and DTD file in this repo.
+We also validate the XML according to DTD.

 ---